Artist in Residence Programme

-With the Artist in Residence Programme, brought to life by the museum’s director Yasha Young, URBAN NATION offers artists a chance within the scope of a unique programme to freely unfold their creativity.
+With the Artist in Residence Programme, brought to life by the museum’s curator Yasha Young, URBAN NATION offers artists a chance within the scope of a unique programme to freely unfold their creativity.
 These upcoming artists have access to eleven flats where they have the opportunity to fully focus on their creative process.
 In this way, URBAN NATION enables artists from all over the world to stay in Berlin, one of urban contemporary art’s creative centres.
 They are invited to network, socialise and bounce around ideas, supported by professional mentoring sessions with Yasha Young.

 Saturated urban living and gentrification are making it more and more difficult for artists to find affordable space in cities.
 Dedicated to its own social commitment – CONNECT.
 CREATE.
 CARE. – URBAN NATION is countering this development with its Artist in Residence Programme.

 Spanning three floors and 1,100 square metres, the Berliner Leben foundation set up eleven flats in the building of the URBAN NATION MUSEUM FOR URBAN CONTEMPORARY ART.
 They provide space for up to 33 artists annually across a time span of three or six months.
 The grant, comprising accommodation and 900 euros a month, enables artists to work on their pieces on a temporary basis free from economic constraints.
 Each artist who participates in the programme must realise a social art project during their time at URBAN NATION, which focuses on and integrates the community.

 CLASS OF 2018 // These are the first artists of the Artist in Residence Programme: